-Sub: - College Union Election 2016-17 - Conduct of Election - regarding.
+Sub: - College Union Election 2019-20 - Conduct of Election - regarding.

-I am directed to inform you that, the Vice-Chancellor has ordered to conduct the College Union Election 2016-2017 in the Colleges affiliated to the University of Kerala on 09-12-2016.
+I am to inform you that, the Vice-Chancellor has cancelled the schedule of college union elections published in the official website of the University on 20.07.2019, considering the present situation owing to the recent natural calamities and has ordered to conduct College Union Election 2019-2020 in all Colleges affiliated to the University of Kerala on 27.09.2019.

-In the conduct of the elections the recommendations made in Article 6.2.2. in the report of the Lyngdoh Committee on conduct of elections to College Unions has to be followed.
+In the conduct of the elections, the recommendations made in Article 6.2.2. in the report of the Lyngdoh Committee on conduct of elections to College Unions has to be followed.